-Stress is the body’s natural response to feeling under threat.
-A little stress tends to motivate us and helps us focus but too much can soon have us feeling overwhelmed and, if we experience it for too long, it can interfere with our lives and make us ill (mentally and physically).
+The stress response is the body’s natural reaction to feeling under threat.
+Feeling challenged tends to motivate us but feeling under pressure can soon have us feeling overwhelmed and, if we experience it for too long, it can interfere with our lives and make us ill (mentally and physically).

-Understanding what causes us stress and taking action to manage our stress levels is a key part of looking after our well-being.
+Understanding what is stress inducing for us and taking action to manage our stress levels are key to looking after our well-being.

 Your stress response Everyone responds to stress differently and each one of us has a personal stress threshold, the point at which things start to feel too much.

 I liken it to carrying a backpack.

 If it feels light then you can walk for a long while but as it gets heavier you are going to need to rest every now and then and if it’s really too heavy for you then you will struggle to move forward at all.

 I believe if we can learn what our capacity is and what it feels like when the backpack is getting too heavy (recognise our personal symptoms of stress) then we can take action to recover our resilience and take responsibility for our mental health.

 Your unique backpack The size of your backpack, and how much you can carry before it is too heavy for you, is as individual as you are.

 How much room you have at the top of the pack (headspace) corresponds to your tolerance.

 This is why sometimes you feel strong enough to deal with a big stressor, other times a small thing can feel overwhelming and why something that might cause an issue for one person may not bother another.